petertwigg/petertwigg.github.io/_posts/2022-07-16-using-apps-in-meditation.md

 layout: post
 title: Using Apps in Meditation
 categories:
-- Context
+- Video
 feature_image:
 ---

+In this video we explore using apps in meditation.
 {% include video.html id="xrjVtMfJOvs" title="Using Apps in Meditation" %}
-In this video we explore using apps in meditation.

 Tips, techniques & context to help improve your meditation.

-#context #meditation #mindfulness